W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ¹⁰If you share a physical possession, you do divide its ownership.
 ¹¹If you share an idea, however, you do not lessen it.
 ¹²All of it is still yours although all of it has been given away.
-¹³Further, if the one to whom you give it accepts it as his, he reïnforces it in your mind and thus increases it.
+¹³Further, if the one to whom you give it accepts it as his, he reinforces it in your mind and thus increases it.
 ¹⁴If you can accept the concept that the world is one of ideas, the whole belief in the false association the ego makes between giving and losing is gone.